 ECSS-E-ST-10-03_0750092

-PT and FFT shall be performed at the beginning and at the end of the test programme under ambient conditions.
+PT and FFT shall be performed at the beginning and at the end of the test programme under room conditions as defined for clean rooms.

 Those tests provide the criteria for judging the integrity of the space segment equipment thought the overall test programme.
 The results of both tests should be identical within the test tolerances.